BudnikOleksii/currency-converter/README.md

 2. **Check Rates:** Get the latest exchange rates for any currency.

+Any changes to the input will take effect only after a delay of 500 milliseconds, because of debounce(it helps to avoid so many calculations or requests).
+This means that the system won't instantly reflect your modifications; instead, it will wait for half a second before updating the results.

 We use the free plan of the [exchangeratesapi.io](https://exchangeratesapi.io/) service to get real-time exchange rates.
+Some of the endpoints unavailable for the free plan.

 ### Instructions how to run application locally:
 1. Clone the repository to your local machine, open terminal and clone repo with command bellow: